 The American Independent Karate-Kickboxing Instructors Association™ (Aikia) has served the International martial arts community for over 40 years.
 Introduced in the mid-seventies to promote the then new American Independent full-contact Karate and Kickboxing, Aikia quickly expanded their services to include rank testing, marketing and continuing education for Karate, Taekwondo and Tang Soo Do to over 1500 Aikia certified Black Belts schools since 1978.
 The Aikia slogan “Rank should be an Honor, not an expense” became world famous.
 In 2015 Aikia returned to its roots to offer and promote exclusively the original Street-Modified ™ full-contact training system first introduced in 1967 by Bruce Lee, who taught his student Joe Lewis who in turn taught Dr. Jerry Beasley, founder of Aikia.

-“If you are talking about training for fighting in the real world, well then baby you better train every part of your body."
-Bruce Lee 1972, Father of MMA
+If you are talking about training for fighting in the real world, well then baby you better train every part of your body."
+Bruce Lee, Black Belt magazine Hall of Famer 1971

 Our goal is to serve our members: “Whosoever desires to be great among you, let him be your servant.”
 (Matthew 20:26).
+In God We Trust.